 I studied a BA Hons in English Literature and Theatre Studies before undertaking a Masters degree in Drama a year later.
 During this time I was heavily involved with a student drama society both acting and directing in several performances and gained experience in both devised and text-based performance.

 Following my two training encounters, it was time to put learning into practice.
-I co-directed a week long training and devised performance with a fellow masters student, working with members of a student dramatic society.
+I co-directed a week long training and devised performance with a fellow masters student, working with members of a student drama society.
 The location influenced the development of the performance, through the grounds of a historical property and the extensive surrounding woods and gardens.

 More to follow soon…